50 Years on Brundage Mountain

 Fortunately, two businessmen and a former Norwegian Olympic ski champion shared the same passion for the sport.
 In 1959, businessman Warren Brown and Norwegian ski champion Corey Engen began discussing the need for a steeper and larger ski mountain for the residents of McCall and the surrounding region.
 After initial discussions and preliminary scouting trips with the local US Forest Ranger Wally Lancaster, they asked Jack Simplot to join the venture of opening a new ski area on Brundage Mountain.

-In two short years the founders selected an ideal location for a ski resort, developed a master plan, arranged for financing, and assembled the manpower to build a ski lodge, installed a chairlift, and cleared two runs that were called North and South.
+In two short years the founders selected an ideal location for an Idaho ski resort, developed a master plan, arranged for financing, and assembled the manpower to build a ski lodge, installed a chairlift, and cleared two runs that were called North and South.
 Today they are known as Main Street and Alpine.
 On Thanksgiving Day, November 27, 1961, Brundage Mountain Ski Resort opened to the public.

 For the last 50 years, skiers and boarders have been coming to Brundage for the light, deep powder and a family oriented atmosphere.
 Today the ski area is owned by the DeBoer family, descendants of founding member Warren Brown.
 Judd and Diane DeBoer work diligently to preserve the family friendly environment, and they have also expanded and improved the area in recent years.